mitchross/k3s-argocd-starter/readme.md

 🚀 Kubernetes Starter Kit

+WORK IN PROGRESS ITS ALL BROKE DONT USE

 > Modern GitOps deployment structure using Argo CD on Kubernetes

 This starter kit provides a production-ready foundation for deploying applications and infrastructure components using GitOps principles.